Sangeetha-Sekar-G/Sangeetha-Sekar-G/README.md

 **Sangeetha-Sekar-G/Sangeetha-Sekar-G** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi, Java developer with 4+ years of experience in following skills:
+Hi, Engineer with 4+ years of experience in following skills:
-Java 8
+Java
+Playwright Automation Testing
 Spring MVC
 Spring Boot
 Microservices